baloise/design-system/docs/src/components/essentials/styles.md

 Configure the fonts in a css file.

-The package `@baloise/design-system-fonts` also delivers css file with the config for the typography.
+The package `@baloise/design-system-fonts` also delivers a css file with the config for the typography.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@baloise/design-system-fonts/lib/fonts.css" />